 Every organisation is legally required to keep an accident book on site.
 Use this to create a record of your slip and fall accident.
 This creates a paper trail of your accident, which you can use at a later date to strengthen your case.
 Without a written record, it could be your manager’s word against yours, which is something that can weaken your claim.

-with photographic evidence supporting your claim, you do not have to worry about management disputing that the accident ever happened or shirking their responsibility for why it happened.
-Photographs provides strong support to a fall at work claim and protects you from getting into a ‘your word against theirs’ situation.
-Even better if you can get a video showing the cause of your accident and the surrounding areas.
+With photographic evidence supporting your claim, you do not have to worry about management disputing that the accident ever happened or shirking their responsibility for why it happened.
+Photographs provide strong support to a fall at work claim and can protect you from getting into a ‘your word against theirs’ situation.
+Even better if you can get a video or CCTV footage showing the cause of your accident and the surrounding areas.

 Get photographs of your injuries too.
 If you cannot do this yourself, ask another colleague to get photographs of your injuries.

 If any of your colleagues witnessed your fall at work accident ask if they will come forward to provide witness statements if necessary to support your claim.
-While some may be afraid to come forward because of the fear of repercussions, most workers will comply, knowing that it could very well have been one of them.
+While some may be afraid to come forward because of the fear of repercussions, most workers will be happy to help, knowing that it could very well have been one of them.